tail-f-systems/JNC/README.md

 See codebase of JNC `examples/` for details on the inclusion of Java lib for building your NETCONF client application.

-### JNC Pyang plugin
+### Installing JNC Pyang plugin

-Make sure `pyang` is installed in your system and is on the `PATH` (check it with `pyang --version`).
+The easiest way to use the pyang plugin is to install it into your environment using `pip` (or `pip3`) like `pip install jnc`.
+This makes sure that `pyang` is installed too and that `jnc` is registered as a Pyang plugin.

+Another option is to use the plugin source that is part of this repository.
-Add the JNC plugin to your existing pyang installation.
+For that, you need an installation of *pyang* - get it [here](https://github.com/mbj4668/pyang) or use `pip3 install pyang`.
+Then, add the JNC plugin to your existing pyang installation.
 This may be done in one of the following three ways:

 1. Add jnc.py to `pyang/plugins` in your pyang installation directory,
 2. Add the location of jnc.py to the `$PYANG_PLUGINPATH` environment variable, or
 3. Use the `--plugindir` option of pyang each time you want to use JNC

 **Note!**
 If more than one of these approaches is used, you will end up with *optparse* library conflicts, so please choose one and stick with it.
 From here on, we will assume that you went for (1), but using (2) or (3) should be analogous.

+### Generating Java classes

 JNC plugin can be used to generate Java classes from a YANG file of your choice.